 Center for Innovation, Trade, and Strategy

-The National Bureau of Asian Research (NBR) has launched a new center to craft a comprehensive, 21st-century U.S. economic and trade strategy for the Indo-Pacific.
-The Center for Innovation, Trade, and Strategy aims to strengthen U.S. job growth, innovation, competitiveness, and international leadership.
+The mission of NBR’s Center for Innovation, Trade, and Strategy (Trade Center) is to craft a comprehensive, 21st-century U.S. economic and trade strategy for the Indo-Pacific.
+The Trade Center aims to strengthen U.S. job growth, innovation, competitiveness, and international leadership.
 The Trade Center will prioritize the integration of economic policy into U.S. diplomacy.

 The Trade Center convenes leading experts to develop a forward-looking U.S. economic and trade strategy that leverages the strengths of the United States and expands U.S. leadership in the Indo-Pacific.
 The Center’s research charts a positive vision for U.S. trade and investment in the world’s fastest-growing economic regions and assesses risks in a new global environment.